legumeinfo/pandagma/README.md

 Subommands (in order they are usually run):
             version - Get installed package version
-         run ingest - Prepare the assembly and annotation files for analysis run mmseqs - Run mmseqs to do initial clustering of genes from pairs of assemblies run filter - Filter the synteny results for chromosome pairings, returning gene pairs. run dagchainer - Run DAGchainer to filter for syntenic blocks run mcl - Derive clusters, with Markov clustering run consense - calculate a consensus sequences from each pan-gene set, If possible add sequences missed in the first clustering round. run add_extra - Add other gene model sets to the primary clusters.
-Useful for adding annotation sets that may be of lower or uncertain quality. run summarize - Move results into output directory, and report summary statistics.
+             ingest - Prepare the assembly and annotation files for analysis mmseqs - Run mmseqs to do initial clustering of genes from pairs of assemblies filter - Filter the synteny results for chromosome pairings, returning gene pairs. dagchainer - Run DAGchainer to filter for syntenic blocks mcl - Derive clusters, with Markov clustering consense - calculate a consensus sequences from each pan-gene set, If possible add sequences missed in the first clustering round. add_extra - Add other gene model sets to the primary clusters.
+Useful for adding annotation sets that may be of lower or uncertain quality. summarize - Move results into output directory, and report summary statistics.

 Variables in pandagma config file:
     dagchainer_args - Argument for DAGchainer command